liatrio/autogov-workflows/README.md

 ### Outputs

+> **Attestation artifact IDs** — the following five outputs recur identically across the build/attest workflows.
+They are defined once here and referenced below as **(attest-artifact-id block)**:
+>
+> - `attest-build-attestation-artifact-id` (string): The artifact-id of the build provenance attestation artifact.
+> - `attest-metadata-attestation-artifact-id` (string): The artifact-id of the custom metadata attestation artifact.
+> - `attest-sbom-attestation-artifact-id` (string): The artifact-id of the SBOM attestation artifact.
+> - `attest-dependency-scan-attestation-artifact-id` (string): The artifact-id of the dependency scan attestation artifact.
+> - `attest-source-review-attestation-artifact-id` (string): The artifact-id of the source-review (PR-approval) attestation artifact.

 #### `.github/actions/build-image/action.yaml`

 - `image-digest` (string): The image digest of the image that was built from the build-image job.